dallasbgray/CR-10-bootloader-and-firmware/README.md

 |	STM32 			|	stm32flash		|

 After finding the model write down the important things (For the CR-10 ATmega board write down these:)
->AVR MCU type:			ATmega1284p
+> - AVR MCU type:			ATmega1284p
->path to avrdude:		/usr/bin/avrdude  (can be found by running 'which avrdude')
+> - path to avrdude:		/usr/bin/avrdude  (can be found by running `which avrdude`)
->AVR Programmer Type:	arduino
+> - AVR Programmer Type:	arduino

 Optional: Baud rate: 115200 for cr-10